Cyber Safety

 Types Of Cybercrimes And Remedies

 Oftentimes we find people, especially those in the limelight, being abused on social media.
 This could be through comments or posts on various sites.
-Persons posting derogatory remarks on public platforms like Instagram and Facebook may be penalized with imprisonment of up to two years and/or fine, under section 500 IPC.
+Persons posting derogatory remarks on public platforms like Instagram and Facebook may be penalised with imprisonment of up to two years and/or fine, under section 356 BNS.
 The perpetrator may be made to compensate the victim in addition to the fine, if a civil defamation suit is filed.
-If one causes annoyance by posting obscene content on social media, by singing, reciting or uttering obscene songs, ballads or words, then under section 294 of the IPC, such person shall be punished with imprisonment up to three months or with fine or both.
-Additionally, per section 509 of the IPC, if one posts material or comments on online platforms, with the intention of insulting the modesty of any woman, with the intention that it be heard or seen by such woman, or intrudes upon the privacy of such woman, then such person shall be punished with imprisonment for a term which may extend to one year or with fine or with both.
-Online stalking is a gender specific offence punishable under Section 354D of the IPC.
-Any man monitoring the activities of a woman on the internet may be punished under this section.
+If one causes annoyance by posting obscene content on social media, by singing, reciting or uttering obscene songs, ballads or words, then under section 296 of the BNS, such person shall be punished with imprisonment up to three months or with fine of up to Rupees thousand or both.
+Additionally, per section 79 of the BNS, if one posts material or comments on online platforms, with the intention of insulting the modesty of any woman, with the intention that it be heard or seen by such woman, or intrudes upon the privacy of such woman, then such person shall be punished with imprisonment for a term which may extend to three years or with fine or with both.

 As users of social media, some of you may have received indecent messages, videos and texts.
-Transmitting such indecent images could attract imprisonment for up to 7 years and fine of up to10 lakh rupees under section 67, 67A and 67B of the IT Act.
+Transmitting such indecent images could attract imprisonment for up to 7 years and fine of up to 10 lakh rupees under section 67, 67A and 67B of the IT Act.
+The offence of showing pornography to a child, sending sexually explicit content of child, etc. are offences as per the POCSO Act and may be punishable with imprisonment for a term which may extend to three years and fine.

-Publishing morphed or manipulated digital images or videos of you, by a person to whom you had entrusted it, in violation of your trust, may be punished under sections 405 and 500 of the IPC, attracting a penalty of imprisonment which may extend to 3 years or fine or both.
-If the photos prior to manipulation were obtained without your consent, then punishment will be as per section 500 of the IPC.
+Publishing morphed or manipulated digital images or videos of you, by a person to whom you had entrusted it, in violation of your trust, may be punished under sections 316 and 351 of the BNS, attracting a penalty of imprisonment which may extend to 3 years or fine or both.
+If the photos prior to manipulation were obtained without your consent, then punishment may be as per section 351 of the BNS.

-If someone is blackmailing you or threatening to publish or circulate your explicit content, irrespective of whether it was obtained with your consent, they may be punished under sections 383, 503 and 507 of the IPC, where the act of blackmailing alone may result in imprisonment for a term of up to three years or fine or both.
+If someone is blackmailing you or threatening to publish or circulate your explicit content, irrespective of whether it was obtained with your consent, they may be punished under sections 308 and/or 351 of the BNS, where the act of blackmailing alone may result in imprisonment for a term of up to three years or fine or both.

-As far as offences involving inappropriate or obscene content of minors are considered, the act of browsing, seeking, advertises or promoting electronic material depicting children in obscene or indecent or sexually explicit manner, will attract be imprisonment for up to seven years and fine which may extend to ten lakh rupees.
+As far as offences involving inappropriate or obscene content of minors are considered, the act of browsing, seeking, advertising or promoting electronic material depicting children in obscene or indecent or sexually explicit manner, is punishable as per S. 67B of IT Act and may attract imprisonment for up to seven years and fine which may extend to ten lakh rupees.
+Using a child for pornographic purposes, enticing a child for pornographic purposes, failure to delete pornographic content involving children (even computer-generated artificial content), circulation and storage of pornographic material involving child (including generated images/videos) and possession of the same in some cases are also punishable by the POCSO Act.

 Reporting A Crime